 QUALIFICATIONS: Successful candidates must be enrolled in a graduate program in exercise science or a related field, or have graduated from such a program within one year of application.
 Additional consideration will be given to those with a National Strength and Conditioning CSCS certification.
-Candidates must have current CPR/AED and First Aid certifications.
+International candidates with current US student or work visas will be considered.
+Visa must be valid for the duration of the job appointment.

-APPLICATION PROCESS: Interested candidates should complete an application (including resume, cover letter, 3 references and transcripts) through the school’s online application system at www.charlottecountryday.org/employment.
+APPLICATION PROCESS: Interested candidates should complete an application (including cover letter, resume, 3 references and unofficial transcripts) through the school’s online application system at www.charlottecountryday.org/employment.
+Uncomplete applications will not be considered.

 It is the policy of Charlotte Country Day School not to discriminate against any employee or applicant for employment on the basis of race, color, religion, national origin, age, sex, gender identity or expression, sexual orientation, disability, veteran status, or any other basis protected by applicable law.
 This policy extends to recruitment, employment, promotion, demotion, transfer, layoff, termination, compensation, training, benefits and all other terms and conditions of employment.